alexksh2/Natural_Hazard_Monitoring_And_Disaster_Response/README.md

 ## Model Architecture
 Our proposed approach to forest fire monitoring and disaster response is built around three key elements: predictive analytics, reactive strategies, and human intervention.
-In the predictive phase, we employ a Long Short-Term Memory (LSTM) neural network model, designed for time series forecasting, to predict future temperatures.
-These predicted temperature values are then fed into an Artificial Neural Network (ANN) to forecast the likelihood of forest fires occurring.
-This combination of LSTM and ANN models forms a cohesive ensemble neural network architecture, engineered to deliver more accurate predictions as compared to a single model
+__In the predictive phase, we will deploy a Long Short-Term Memory (LSTM) neural network model, designed for time series forecasting, to predict future temperatures.
+These predicted temperature values are then fed into an Artificial Neural Network (ANN) to forecast the likelihood of forest fires occurring__.
+This combination of LSTM and ANN models forms a cohesive ensemble neural network architecture, engineered to deliver more accurate predictions as compared to a single model.

 <br>